expo/expo/docs/versions/unversioned/guides/configuration.md

    - `buildNumber`

-      Build number for your iOS standalone app
+      Build number for your iOS standalone app.
+Must be a string containing a number.

    - `icon`